andersone17/MARKOV_MUSIC_GENERATOR/README.md

 # MARKOV_MUSIC_GENERATOR: Understanding Uncertainty Project 1
 ## Eddie, Heywood, Finn, Chase, and Harrison

+## For Terry and Oai:
+"project_questions.md" has our written answers.
+"markov_music_generator.ipynb" has our project code.

 ## Research Question and Motivation
 Can we create new music computationally that sounds similar to existing music?